cloudcommander/cloudcommander/README.md

 # Cloud-Commander Framework
-Cloud-Commander is a modular Java CQRS Framework using Gradle and Spring Boot.
+Cloud-Commander is a modular Java Framework using Gradle and Spring Boot.

 **The Framework is not yet production ready.**